-Misrepresenting metaphors for facts is one of the main tactics religions.
-They use metaphors as facts to keep you plugged into their narrative.
-So, learning to see them as metaphors is a significant step to unplug from the cultural narrative.
+Misrepresenting metaphors for facts is one of the main tactics of religions.
+They use metaphors as facts to keep you plugged into their storyline.
+So, learning to see them as metaphors is a significant step to unplug from the matrix.

 A simile is a combination of metaphor and a subtle type of analogy.
-It is a figure of speech that compares things to infer something.
-The simile is a tool to infer or project an idea without being direct.
+It is a figure of speech that compares things to infer something without being direct.

 The most common use is with the words “as” and “like.”
 However, it can use any connecting term.
 For instance, “he’s acting like Mr. know it all.”
 Here we have an ad hominem attack as a simile.

-A word-picture is a tool that combines analogies, metaphors, and similes.
+A word picture is a tool that combines analogies, metaphors, and similes.
 It links different aspects of a story, and that’s why it’s the primary tool used by f many ancient traditions.
 The life stories of Buddha, Mohamed, and Jesus are major word-picture themes.
-So, it’s the perfect vehicle for programming the cultural narrative.
+So, it’s the perfect vehicle for programming our cultural folklore.
 They make unplugging from the cultural narrative that much harder.

 Some people think the Matrix is a documentary of sorts.
 Perhaps it’s a literal reference.
-What’s important is not to confuse analogies, metaphors, and word-pictures with facts.
-Get ready to unplug from the matrix and see facts from the fiction.
+What’s important is not to confuse analogies, metaphors, and word pictures with facts.
 The reality is, these are all fictional representations.
-Most people agree that the “Matrix” is an analogy, a metaphor for religion and its negative cultural narrative.
+Most people agree that the “Matrix” is an analogy, a metaphor for religion and its harmful cultural narrative.